Ezekiel Elliott Among 'Multiple' Dallas Cowboys Who Test Positive For COVID-19, Per NFL Report

 Elliott "is one of the players who has tested positive for the Coronavirus, his agent Rocky Arceneaux confirmed to me,'' writes Ian Rapoport.
 "Arceneaux said Elliott is feeling good.''

-HIPPA laws preclude two members of the organization contacted by CowboysSI.com to comment on the story from reporters Rapoport and Tom Pelissero.
+HIPAA laws (which Elliott himself ponders here, suggesting the original "leak' isn't from his agent) preclude two members of the organization contacted by CowboysSI.com to comment on the story from reporters Rapoport and Tom Pelissero.
 The "no comments,'' of course, are not denials - and, it's important to note, the positive tests are not necessarily serious threats to the players allegedly involved.

 NFL Network notes, that "none of the players are believed to have been in their team facilities'' and that the Cowboys (and the Houston Texans, also reportedly with multiple positives) both have followed proper health protocols.